-

 Appearance

-The tea leaves are dark brown with golden tips.
-The leaves are large and evenly processed, indicating high quality processing.
-The loose form of the tea makes it convenient for brewing and allows better control over the strength of the infusion.
+The tea leaves are dark brown with golden flecks of tips.
+The leaves are large and evenly processed, indicating high-quality processing.
+The loose leaf form of the tea makes it convenient to brew and allows for better control over the strength of the infusion.

 Aroma

-The dry tea has a deep, rich aroma with notes of moss, root vegetables, nut shells, walnuts and caramel on a waffle cone.
-Once brewed, the aroma opens up, adding hints of coffee and a light woody note.
+Dry tea has a deep, rich aroma with notes of moss, root vegetables, nut shells, walnuts, and caramel on a waffle cone.
+After brewing, the aroma develops, adding hints of coffee and a light woody note.

 Taste

-The taste of the tea is rich and velvety.
-The infusion has a rich dark brown color with ruby reflections.
-The taste is dominated by warm notes of pecan, patata, potato and coffee.
-The aftertaste is long, with pleasant sweetish and spicy shades.
+The tea's flavor is rich and velvety.
+The infusion has a rich, dark brown color with ruby highlights.
+The taste is dominated by warm notes of pecan, patatas, potato, and coffee.
+The finish is long, with pleasant sweet and spicy undertones.

 Energy and Impact

-Shu Puer 1992 has a warming effect and promotes relaxation.
-This tea is ideal for the cold season, as well as for those who appreciate a calm and meditative tea party.
+Shu Pu'er from 1992 has a warming effect and promotes relaxation.
+This tea is ideal for the cold season and for those who appreciate a calm and meditative tea experience.

 Brewing recommendations

-For brewing Shu Puerh 1992, it is recommended to use the steeping method in a gaiwan or a teapot made of Yixing clay.
-The water temperature should be about 95–100°C. The first steeps should be short (5–10 seconds) to reveal the aroma and avoid excessive bitterness.
+For brewing Shu Pu'er from 1992, it is recommended to use the steeping method in a gaiwan or Yixing clay teapot.
+The water temperature should be around 95–100°C. The initial steeps should be short (5–10 seconds) to reveal the aroma and avoid excessive bitterness.
 Gradually, the steeping time can be increased.
-The tea can withstand up to 8–10 steeps, each of which reveals new facets of taste.
+The tea can withstand up to 8–10 steeps, each of which reveals new facets of flavor.

-Shu Puer 1992 from Jingmai Mountains is a unique tea that combines rich taste, deep aroma and rich energy.
-Its origin from the Jingmai region and the use of ancient tree leaves make it a real treasure for puer lovers.
-This tea will give you unforgettable moments of pleasure and allow you to feel a connection with the ancient traditions of Chinese tea art.
+Shu Pu'er 1992 from the Jingmai Mountains is a unique tea that combines a rich flavor, deep aroma, and abundant energy.
+Its origins in the Jingmai region and the use of ancient tree leaves make it a true treasure for pu'er connoisseurs.
+This tea will offer unforgettable moments of enjoyment and allow you to connect with the ancient traditions of Chinese tea art.

-If you are looking for a tea that will surprise you with its versatility and give you warmth and comfort, Shu Puer 1992 is an excellent choice.
+If you're looking for a tea that will surprise you with its versatility and give you warmth and comfort, Shu Pu'er 1992 is an excellent choice.

 English name